Black Prong For Mountain Biking

 To reach the Black Prong Trailhead from Dunnellon, head west on CR40 to CR336.
 Turn right heading north on CR336 for 5 miles to CR337.
 Turn right heading north on CR337.
 Just past CR326, look for the trailhead parking area on the left side of the road accessed via Camp Road.

-Overall, Black Prong is the 55th most popular mountain bike trail of all 58 mountain biking rides in Florida.
+Overall, Black Prong is the 56th most popular mountain bike trail of all 58 mountain biking rides in Florida.
+Several of the better mountain bike trails are nearby Black Prong including Santos Bike Trails, Paisley Woods Bike Trail and Tidewater / Apex Trails.